ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

    +----------------------------+---------------------------------------------------------------------------------+

 The UFS community is encouraged to contribute to the development effort of all related utilities, model code, and infrastructure.
-Issues can be posted in SRW-related GitHub repositories to report bugs or to announce upcoming contributions to the code base.
+Issues can be posted in the related GitHub repositories to report bugs or to announce upcoming contributions to the code base.
 For code to be accepted in the authoritative repositories, users must follow the code management rules of each component (described in the User’s Guides listed in :numref:`Table %s <list_of_documentation>`.

 Future Direction
 ================